-Microsoft said that Windows 7 users will not receive a patch for a critical vulnerability in IE. The fix will be available only to Windows 7 users, which paid for extended support.
+Microsoft said Windows 7 users would not receive a patch for a critical vulnerability in IE. The fix will be available only to Windows 7 users who paid for extended support.

 Just a few days after the end of official support for Windows 7, it became known about a critical vulnerability in Internet Explorer, and the question arose whether the outdated OS would receive a fix.

 According to Microsoft, the patch for the vulnerability will receive only Windows 7 users, which paid for extended support, and users of the home version of the OS will be left without an update.